daved01/cocoTraffic/README.md

 To learn more about the dataset see our post [here]().

-If you want to gnerate annotations for [yolov5](https://github.com/ultralytics/yolov5) from COCO annotation files, use the file `make_yolo_labels.py`.
+If you want to generate annotations for [yolov5](https://github.com/ultralytics/yolov5) from COCO annotation files, use the file `make_yolo_labels.py`.

 ## Setup
 The setup varies for each of the three datasets since they require different files.
-For each follow the steps desribed below.
+For each follow the steps described below.

 In all cases, create folders `annotations` and `images` at the root of this repository first.
 Then, download the images `train2017` and `val2017` from the COCO [website]() and add them to the `images` folder.
 Then your repository should look like this: